gotreasa/gotreasa-blue-tic-tac-toe/_NOTES.md

 ## Pomodoro 15

 - ✅ TD10: extract out the completexity from getGameStatus
-- ip TD11: rmeove this.nextPlayer
+- ✅ TD11: rmeove this.nextPlayer
+- 🚧 Develop backlog for Bot playing against Bot